jurstu/CV_course_project/README.md

 <img src="static/output.gif" width=720>

+### Comfortable development

+In order to debug or view the current camera raw or processed image and code I needed a setup that would work on an embedded computer (because of CSI/MIPI interface).
+I could connect a HDMI/DP cable to a monitor and work on a desktop environment, but that's often not possible, or comfortable.
+Sometimes it happens that using a desktop environment is just slow and laggy due to very constrained performance of the machine.
+This is why I worked using VS code with remote SSH.
+It allowed me to have all comfort of using a modern IDE without the need for burdening Jetson with additional rendering tasks.

+For viewing video I could have taken different routes:

+- passing X interface

+- using gstreamer to stream video to other IP

+- writing to a file, hosting a http server and mashing f5 until my keyboard failed

+- using a modern python page hosting suite to facilitate streaming a video

+Needles to say, I went with the last one.
+After careful consideration I landed on nicegui.
+There are many options out there, but nicegui is easy to integrate and had an exact [example](https://github.com/zauberzeug/nicegui/blob/main/examples/opencv_webcam/main.py) I was looking for.

+I written up some simple convertions code and successfully added it to my project.
+I had my video stream available on IP of the computer at port 8080.
+This meant, that if I was only able to reach this http page, I was able to see the tracking video live.
+I installed Tailscale VPN on the machine, and never looked back on the IPs, since Tailscale allows to easily address any machine in it's network using their magic DNS and a hostname.
+This meant I was able to reach the webpage with url like: nvidia:8080.
+It felt like magic!

 ### Getting those juicy graphs

 In order to collect/store information about cars I needed a place to keep records of the fact that in a particular minute some amout of cars was tracked.